GroundTruth: Supporting Image Geolocation with Crowdsourcing and Diagramming

 This project, a collaboration between Computer Science, History, and Military Images magazine, seeks to recover the lost identities of portraits of the American Civil War generation.
 The popularity of photography exploded in the United States during the 1860s as Americans went off to war.
 Today, 150 years later, thousands of these photos have survived, but relatively few are identified to particular individuals.
 We are developing new techniques combining crowdsourcing and computer vision, including face recognition technology, to piece together visual clues from photographs and research from historical sources to solve these mysteries.
 Visit CivilWarPhotoSleuth.com for details.

 This project investigates how crowdsourced design can be used to improve visualizations of biological graph data.
 Many types of life sciences research generate graph data, but meaningful visualizations are hard to achieve with automatic graph layout algorithms, and time-consuming for experts to create manually.
-We have developed GraphCrowd, a system that allows novice crowd workers to design and review biological network layouts as effectively as experts.
-GraphCrowd is an extension of GraphSpace, a popular publication site for biological graph data.
-We are also collaborating with the world’s largest citizen science portal, Zooniverse, to attract participation from volunteer crowds.
+We have developed CrowdLayout (formerly GraphCrowd), a system that allows novice crowd workers to design and review biological network layouts as effectively as experts.
+CrowdLayout is an extension of GraphSpace, an online hub developed at Virginia Tech where researchers can easily share and visualize biological network data.